Celebrating the Life and Contributions of Gene H. Bishop

 The team at Tolleson Wealth Management mourns the death of board member and advisor Gene H. Bishop after hearing the news of his passing last week.
 He was a mentor and dear friend to many at the firm.

-“Without question, Gene was the finest businessman, banker that I’ve ever been around,” John Tolleson said.
+as the finest businessman, banker that I’ve ever been around,” John Tolleson said.
 “In the ‘80s, when all the banks were collapsing and so many businesses in Texas were failing, he always treated everybody so fairly — as opposed to bankers who got tough with clients.
 Gene never did that.
 He understood that the circumstance was economic and stuck with them.”

 Gene’s résumé is well known, largely from his role as Chairman of the Board and CEO at Mercantile National Bank (building, with “momentum,” into MCorp).
 He was dedicated to his community, serving on countless Dallas civic boards and the boards of 20 publicly traded companies.
 Gene donated untold hours to bolster the citizens of the city he loved, to offer counsel to his associates, and to enrich his greater community.
 He was a true gentleman, a sage friend, and a builder – of businesses, jobs, foundations, and legacies.